Preparing your manuscript for conversion to standard eBook file formats.

-These guidelines will help if you are preparing your manuscript using Microsoft Word or similar software, prior to conversion to eBook.
+This post will help if you are preparing your manuscript using Microsoft Word or similar software, prior to conversion to standard eBook file formats, mobi for Amazon Kindle devices and Apps, and ePub which is the required file format for all other retailers.

 The most important piece of advice we can offer is to keep it simple.
 Always bear in mind that the book will be read on a variety of different devices; mobile phones, Kindles, Nooks, PC’s, laptops, tablets etc. This means that the page sizes, font size etc will all be variable, so the original document must be clean and simple.